 Also of major importance, candidates should show evidence of distinguished contributions to the profession.
 Their professional development should have resulted in the attainment of regional, state or national recognition in the library profession.

-Of lesser importance, Ceandidates should also show also evidence of participation in activities that meet all the criteria.
+Candidates should also show evidence of participation in activities that meet all the criteria outlined in Section 1.1.

 Appendix IX.
 Guidelines for Application of Criteria for Continuing Appointments